Malan Island

-Malan Island, also known as Peer Ghaib, is a mud volcano located in the Arabian Sea, 3 kilometres off the coast of Balochistan province of Pakistan.
+Malan Island, also known as Peer Ghaib, is a mud volcano located in the Arabian Sea, 3 km off the coast of Balochistan province of Pakistan.
 It rose out of the water overnight in March 1999 and subsided below sea level within a year.
 A similar kind of landmass emerged in 2004 but disappeared after three months.
 It reappeared in 2010 and according to local fishermen was "a three-kilometre wide and 300-feet high island of mud sludge".
 Some fishermen reportedly tried to salvage some fishing vessels trapped in the newly-emerged island.